Upgrade a MinIO Deployment

 MinIO uses an update-then-restart methodology for upgrading a deployment to a newer release:

-Update the MinIO binary on all hosts with the newer release.
+Update the MinIO binary with the newer release.

 Restart the deployment using